 11. Independence Memorial Hall

 Independence Memorial Hall is a national monument of Sri Lanka commemorating the freedom of Sri Lanka from British rule.
 The site is ceremonial since the first of self-rule had started here with the first parliament.
 The structure is based on Magul Maduwa (Celebration Hall) the royal celebration hall of the Kingdom of Kandy, since that was the last ruler before British Raj.

 Jami Ul-Alfar Mosque is one of the most famous mosques of Colombo.
 Commissioned in 1908 by the local Muslim community in the area, this mosque was built by Habibu Labbe Saibu Labbe an unqualified architect.
 Hence an amalgamation of various architectural styles is visible in this structure.
 It has elements from Indo-Islamic architecture, Indian architecture along with Gothic Revival and Neoclassical styles all merged.

 13. Dutch Period Museum

 The Dutch Period Museum is a two-story colonnade building built during the Dutch occupation of Colombo (1656 – 1796).
 Since then the building has been used for various purposes, however now with financial help from the government of the Netherlands, it has been converted into a museum of Dutch history in Sri Lanka.

 14. Slave Island In Colombo

 As the name suggests this island was once a Dutch Slave prison.
 However, the island was later transformed into a beautiful friendly neighborhood with gardens, residential buildings, and commercial structures.
 The leftover of the prison and the transformation of the area is still visible on the island.

 Sri Ponnambala Koneswaram Kovil is one of the most beautiful Hindu temples in Colombo.
 It is made of south Granite.
-The temple isn’t very big however the details on the walls, columns, and their capitals and the ceilings are marvelous.
+The temple isn’t very big however the details on the walls, columns, and capitals and the ceilings are marvelous.